Custom Exporter Extension

 }

-function getDefaultCommand (cwd) {
+function getDefaultCommand (cwd, playbook) {

 return fsp.access(ospath.join(cwd, 'Gemfile.lock')).then(

-() => `bundle exec ${DEFAULT_COMMAND}`,
+() => `bundle exec ${defaultCommand}`,

-() => DEFAULT_COMMAND
+() => defaultCommand

 )